 I’m sharing what works for me in the hopes that it benefits you.

 One final note, I used PowerPoint because I already owned a copy.
 There are plenty of other programs that offer similar features.
-If you want to test this concept and don’t own PowerPoint, then use Google Slides or download LibreOffice and use Impress.
-(It’s free and it runs on Windows, Mac OS X and even Linux.)
+If you want to test this concept and don’t own PowerPoint, use Google Slides or download LibreOffice and use Impress.
+(LibreOffice is free and runs on Windows, Mac OS X, and even Linux.)

 This is what works for me.
 Please take time to share what works for you in the comments below.

 You compose posts that are interesting and informative.
 You want people to read and share them.
 But have taken time to make your posts Facebook friendly?